pipiche38/Domoticz-Zigpy/README.md

   * No access to the Led control
   * No access to the Certification CE or FCC
   * No access to the Power/Energy level
+  * No access to ZiGate reset ( which is quiet convenient when hang).
+The reset allow to reboot the Zigbee stack of the zigate without any break.

 ## WARNING